Now Accepting New Patients!

 - The decision is made of your own free will.

-You do NOT need to have a referral letter from a mental health professional.
+You do NOT need to have a referral letter from a mental health professional if you are over the age of 18.

 Do you write letters for transgender and gender diverse persons who would like to change their gender marker at Home Affairs?